Skip to main content

 Introduction

-Spaaza supports three different authentication methods, with one sub-method.
+Spaaza supports three different authentication methods, with two sub-methods for user authentication.
 These allow users, admin users and privileged clients such as trusted 3rd parties to consume the Spaaza API.

 User Authentication

-End user authentication is available for various API endpoints.
-User authentication uses HTTP headers containing user ID and session key values obtained from the login API endpoint.
-The following headers must be passed to any API endpoint using user authentication:
+End-user authentication is available for various API endpoints.
+The standard user authentication method uses HTTP headers containing user ID and session key values obtained via the login API endpoint.
+The following headers must be passed to any API endpoint using standard user authentication:

-• session-user_id: user ID of the user obtained from the login endpoint
+• X-Spaaza-Session-User-Id: user ID of the user obtained via the login endpoint

-• session-key: session key of the session obtained from the login endpoint
+• X-Spaaza-Session-Key: session key of the session obtained via the login endpoint

 Spaaza is often configured to pass end-user authentication requests through to a 3rd party authentication service such as an e-commerce or identity API, meaning end-user authentication details do not need to be kept in Spaaza's data store.